8.7. Sampling Bias

 Why This Distinction Matters

 Larger sample sizes can reduce variability, but not bias.
 If our sampling procedure is biased, collecting more data using the same flawed procedure will only give us more precise estimates of the wrong value.
-Bias must be removed through careful design of the sampling procedure and the experiment.
+Bias must be removed through careful design of the sampling procedure and of the experiment.

 The Reality of Imperfect Studies